evannetwork/evannetwork.github.io/dapps/hello-world.md

  * Returns the route definitions
  */
 function getRoutes(): Routes {
-  // Defines the root route, fallback routes and applies the evan.network default routes to handle
+  // Defines the root route, fallback routes and applies the contractus default routes to handle
   // queue, mailbox and anything else within this application return RoutesBuilder.buildModuleRoutes(
     `${ dbcpOrigin }.${ getDomainName() }`,